Compare Refinance Rates Today

 • All pages of the most recent two years of your personal federal tax returns.
 Lenders analyze your Schedule E to determine how much rental income you earn after expenses.

 • Mortgage statements.
-You’ll need monthly mortgage statements for the property being refinanced and any other homes you own to confirm the monthly payments.
+You’ll need monthly mortgage statements for the property you wish to refinance and any other homes you own to confirm the monthly payments.

 • Two months’ worth of recent bank statements.
 Lenders review your bank statements to make sure you meet the cash reserve requirements based on how many financed properties you own.
 Lenders may also count a portion of funds you keep in a retirement account, 401(k) or other similar account, as long as there are no restrictions on your access to the funds in an emergency.